gameygu-0213/VS-Char-Legacy/README.md

 # HEY YOU THIS VERSION OF THE CHAR ENGINE BASED ON OS ENGINE IS DEPRECATED CAUSE I CANNOT COMPILE NO MORE GO HERE FOR THE UPDATED ONE BASED ON THE LATEST VERSION OF PSYCH ENGINE
-https://github.com/gameygu-0213/Char-Engine-New < More frequent usually barely tested updates https://github.com/gameygu-0213/Char-Engine-stable < Les frequent, more properly tested updates (This Repo will remain unarchived untill i have drawn and inserted every picture in this readme file)
+https://github.com/gameygu-0213/Char-Engine-New < More frequent usually barely tested updates https://github.com/gameygu-0213/Char-Engine-stable < Less frequent, more properly tested updates (This Repo will remain unarchived untill i have drawn and inserted every picture in this readme file)